2020 Tampa Bay Buccaneers season: NFC Divisional Playoffs: at (2) New Orleans Saints

 New Orleans opened the third quarter with a 10-play 75-yard drive, with Kamara rushing 4 times for 32 yards and catching a pass for 7.
 Brees finished the possession with a 16-yard touchdown pass to Smith, giving the Saints a 20–13 lead.
 The Saints defense then forced a punt, but on their next drive, safety Antoine Winfield Jr. forced a fumble from Jared Cook that White recovered and returned 18 yards to the Saints 40.
 Brady started the ensuing possession with a 19-yard pass to tight end Cameron Brate, and finished it with a 6-yard touchdown completion to running back Leonard Fournette, tying the game at 20.
-After a Saints punt, Brady's completions to Tyler Johnson and Scotty Miller for gains of 15 and 29-yard yards set up Succop's 37-yard field goal, giving Tampa Bay a 23–20 lead with 9:57 left in the game.
+After a Saints punt, Brady's completions to Tyler Johnson and Scotty Miller for gains of 15 and 29 yards set up Succop's 37-yard field goal, giving Tampa Bay a 23–20 lead with 9:57 left in the game.

 White put an end to New Orleans' next drive, intercepting Brees and returning the ball 28 yards to the Saints 20-yard line.
 Three plays later, Brady scored on a 1-yard sneak that increased the Bucs lead to 30–20 with 4:57 left on the clock.
 Then Brees was picked off for a third time, this one by safety Mike Edwards, allowing Tampa Bay to run out the clock.

 Brady completed 18 of 33 passes for 199 yards and two touchdowns, and scored a rushing touchdown as he advanced to his 14th conference championship game in 21 seasons.
 Brees was held to just 19/34 completions for 134 yards and a touchdown, while being intercepted three times.
 Kamara was the top rusher of the game with 18 carries for 85 yards, while also catching 3 passes for 20 yards.
 Michael Thomas caught 0 passes on four targets, and Mike Edwards caught two interceptions.